Cape Spartel: Historical events

-On 17 August 1670, British ships under Commodore Richard Beach and Dutch ships under Willem Joseph van Ghent destroyed six Barbary ships near Cape Spartel, Morocco, 17 August 1670.
+On 17 August 1670, a joint force of the English Royal Navy under Commodore Richard Beach and the Dutch States Navy under Willem Joseph van Ghent destroyed six ships of the Barbary pirates near Cape Spartel.

-During the War of the Spanish Succession, two Spanish 60-gun ships – the Porta Coeli and Santa Teresa – were intercepted on 23 March 1704 by an English squadron under Vice-Admiral Thomas Dilkes off Cape Espartel, comprising the 70-gun ships Kent and Bedford and the 50-gun Antelope.
+During the War of the Spanish Succession, two Spanish 60-gun ships – the Porta Coeli and Santa Teresa – were intercepted on 23 March 1704 by an English squadron under Vice-Admiral Thomas Dilkes off Cape Spartel, comprising the 70-gun ships Kent and Bedford and the 50-gun Antelope.
 The two Spanish warships, newly built at Orio, were laden with ordnance and military stores and were accompanied by a 24-gun merchantman, the San Nicolas.
 After a seven hours battle, both warships were captured; they were taken to Lisbon, but the Santa Teresa sank en route.

-During the American War of Independence on 20 October 1782 there was an inconclusive battle between British and French/Spanish fleets about 18 miles off the coast, the Battle of Cape Spartel between ships under Admiral Luis de Córdova y Córdova and a British fleet under Admiral Richard Howe.
+On 20 October 1782, during the American Revolutionary War, an inconclusive battle took place between a British and Franco-Spanish fleet about 18 miles off the coast, the Battle of Cape Spartel, between ships under Admiral Luis de Córdova y Córdova and a British fleet under Admiral Richard Howe.
 The battle was required to maintain British supplies to the besieged Rock of Gibraltar.

-In December 1911, the British P&O liner, SS Delhi, ran aground near to Cape Spartel.
-All passengers were rescued by British and French warships, but three French rescuers were lost.
+In December 1911, the P&O liner Delhi ran aground near to Cape Spartel.
+All passengers were rescued by Royal Navy and French Navy warships, but three French rescuers were lost.

-The Battle of Cape Espartel was a naval battle on 29 September 1936 during the Spanish Civil War.
+The Battle of Cape Spartel was a naval battle on 29 September 1936 during the Spanish Civil War.
 The engagement took place between two Nationalist cruisers and two Republican destroyers, and broke the Republican blockade of the Strait of Gibraltar, securing the naval supply route to Spanish Morocco for the Nationalists early in the war.